-- 1. Collective Preparation of Questions: Departmental regulations require collective preparation of examination questions by the student's Advisory Committee, which serves as the examining committee.
-Committee members representing each of the three fields will draft questions; the committee as a whole will approve examination questions. - 2.
-Students' Preparation: Once the Plan of Study is completed, students should prepare lists of suggested books in the general, major, and minor fields in consultation with the advisor and the student's Advisory Committee.
+Once the Plan of Study is completed, students should prepare lists of suggested books in the general, major, and minor fields in consultation with the advisor and the student's Advisory Committee.
 Students are urged to enroll in more than the required hours of seminar and to attend lecture courses not listed on the Plan of Study (with the permission of the instructor).
 Students should plan to devote five to six months of intensive independent reading after completion of courses on the Plan of Study in preparation for comprehensive exams, which normally should be taken in the sixth semester of study for the Ph.D.
-All questions about how to prepare for exams should be referred to the student's Advisory Committee or to the Director of Graduate Studies. - 3.
-Comprehensive Examinations-Minimum Standards: Interpretive answers on comprehensive exams should directly answer each question as fully as possible within the confines of the sixhour exam period.
+All questions about how to prepare for exams should be referred to the student's Advisory Committee or to the Director of Graduate Studies.

+Comprehensive Examinations-Minimum Standards

+Interpretive answers on comprehensive exams should directly answer each question as fully as possible within the confines of the exam period.
 Answers should present a thesis and develop an interpretation in coherent, well-organized essays free of significant factual and grammatical errors.
 Interpretive essays should reflect a knowledge of the essential literature pertaining to the question by discussing specific works that have shaped the student's interpretation.
 Historiographic essays should describe, analyze, and evaluate the development of historical writing on the topic.
 They should describe how interpretations of the subject have changed over time and analyze why these changes have occurred.
 They should indicate how historians have defined the central issues and evaluate how new methods, interpretations, and sources have affected the literature.
 Where possible, the essays should refer to standard works that exemplify particular schools of thought or historiographic trends and also evaluate the strengths and weaknesses of various interpretations.
 The thesis and method of each work should be clearly stated.
-While it is understood that such essays cannot include all works considered significant by the faculty, essays should discuss at least six to ten significant works. - 4.
-Collective grading: Members of the examining committee will grade the examinations collectively.
-Within the period determined by the Director of Graduate Studies, the examining committee will meet to discuss the student's performance and assign a grade of "Pass with Distinction," "Pass," or "Fail" to the individual exams.
-In case of disagreement, decision will be by majority vote.
-Committee members will prepare written evaluations of the examinations; the student's advisor will collect these evaluations and submit them to the Director of Graduate Studies. - 5.
-Announcement of Results: The Director of Graduate Studies will inform students of the results of the examinations, in writing, only when all results are collected.
+While it is understood that such essays cannot include all works considered significant by the faculty, essays should discuss at least six to ten significant works.